 2. Arm & Hammer Dog Dental Water Additive Breath Freshener

-This water additive blends smoothly into your dog's water without changing its taste or smell, making it suitable for picky drinkers.
-It's designed for everyday use and offers a low-effort way to support oral hygiene.
-The formula is practical for multi-dog households and those seeking a simple dental care routine.
+This water additive mixes smoothly into your dog's water without altering taste or odor, making it a good fit for picky drinkers.
+Designed for daily use, it offers a low-effort way to support your dog's oral hygiene.
+The formula is practical for homes with multiple dogs and those seeking a straightforward dental care routine.

 What We Like: